Saturday 18th June – 12-2pm

 Saturday 25th June 1-4.30pm

 Celebrating Sanctuary Birmingham's Refugee Week Festival happens each year in June, celebrating the contribution and resilience of refugees in the UK, and sharing their stories and campaigns.
-Join us for an exciting afternoon of music with performances by top musicians from around the world.
+It was an exciting afternoon of music with performances by top musicians from around the world.

 - Seikou Susso (Gambia)